apache/apisix-docker/README.md

 To try out this example:

-1. Clone the [apisix-docker repo](https://github.com/apache/apisix-docker/blob/master) and cd into the root folder.
+1. Make sure that you are in the root folder of apisix-docker.

 2. `make build-all-in-one` to build the `all-in-one` image.